-A rare race condition between the interrupt virtualization and the VMkernel CPU scheduler in controller VMs with direct I/O devices in third-party hyper converged infrastructure environments might result in guest kernel soft lockups.
-The soft locks cause virtual machines in the entire cluster to lose NFS storage connectivity and I/O access.
+A rare race condition between the interrupt virtualization and the VMkernel CPU scheduler in VMs with Directpath I/O device might result in guest kernel soft lockups.

-2. Check the current value of the option using the esxcfg-advcfg
+Check the current value of the option vtdEnableIntrVirt

 command:

-to verify if the value shows as FALSE
+again, to verify that the value still shows as FALSE

 .